biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 ```

 and of course the good kind that are both runtime and compile-time friendly,
-which (fortuanately) all the `constexpr` functions in the standard library are.
+which (fortunately) all the `constexpr` functions in the standard library are.

 Perhaps it is a good practice not to write "bad" `constexpr` functions;
 if you mark your functions `constexpr`, make sure it is invocable at both compile-time and runtime.